 Select the User you want to edit and a menu will appear to the right, where you can change the user's details.

 Specify a Username (preferably an email address).

 You may add a description that describes the user.
 It could be the user´s real name or company/department, for example.

 Check this checkbox if you want to disable the user from changing his or her own login credentials.
 Also, locked users are not able to create Collections, use Favorites, and setup Notifications.
 Recommended if you allow multiple users to share login credentials.

 By default, the person who registers for a Filecamp account is the Administrator of that account.
 Additional Administrators can be created as necessary.
 Just check the Administrator checkbox, and this will overrule all other user, admin, and folder permissions.

 Important facts about the Administrator user role:

 - Administrators need to have a valid email address as their username.
 If there are any issues with your account, we'll send all your Administrators notifications about the problems.
 This is to ensure your account is safe and secure.

 - You can have as many Administrators as you like, and you need to have at least one Administrator in your account.

 - Only Administrators can view and edit other Administrators.

 - Administrators are a powerful feature if you are utilizing our white label approach to resell Filecamp to your clients.
 Only Administrators will know that Filecamp is behind the platform.

 Assign specific User permissions to your company's employees, customers, vendors, external stakeholders, and other partners, so that they can manage certain user tasks:

-- Create folders - permission to create new folders.
-Read more.
+- Create folders & links - permission to create new folders and links.